Food Grade Ethanol Knowledge Base

 This post has been updated for 2019, visit tincture.recipes

 Making a cannabis tincture using grain alcohol is quicker and easier than many people think.
-Get familiar with these top 4 alcohol tincture mistakes that will save you time, energy, and money when making your next medical cannabis tincture.
+Get familiar with these top 4 alcohol tincture mistakes that will save you time, energy, and money when making your next herbal cannabis tincture.